🌐 Network Fix

 Frequently Asked Questions

-Why can’t I open websites but Wi-Fi is connected?
+Why can’t I open websites if Wi-Fi is connected?

-Your DNS is not working, so your computer cannot find websites.
+Your DNS is not working, so your device cannot find websites.

 What is DNS in simple terms?